choldgraf/choldgraf.github.io/blog/2025/jet-lag.md

 ---
-title: A practical guide to beating jet lag
+title: My system for beating jet lag
 date: "2025-10-18"
-tags:
+tags: til
-- travel
-- life-hacks
-- science
 ---

 I travel internationally a lot, which means I deal with a lot of jet lag.
 This post is a quick summary of a system I've found helpful, based on [this paper](https://www.frontiersin.org/articles/10.3389/fphys.2019.00927/full).